The Autistic Life?

 After spending 27 years of my life feeling misunderstood and like I had no place in the world.
 I started my Instagram account out of my wish to share my experiences and be THAT person for someone else.

-We are not broken neurotypicals.
+We are not broken neurotypicals,

-We are perfectly good Autistics.
+we are perfectly good Neurodivergents.